Skip to main content

 • FloatingBlockActions - Appears on block hover

-// Just render them - they handle everything automatically
+// Just render them - they handle visibility automatically

 <FloatingBlockActions>